gurbyz/power-wheel-card/power-wheel-card/README.md

 ## Features
 Features of the custom power-wheel-card:
 * Displays the three values (solar, grid and home) in 'a wheel'.
-* Has different views for showing power values and showing energy values: the *power view* and the *energy view*.
+* Has different views for showing power values, showing energy values and showing costs/savings: the *power view*, the *energy view* resp. the *money view*.
   The initial view can be set.
 Click the unit to switch between views.
 * Calculates the current power that you nett consume from the grid: grid power.
   Input for the calculation is the consumed grid power and the produced grid power.
 * Calculates the current power that your home is consuming: home power.